-I love finding interesting textures in the world around me and sometimes walk around my town with a camera.
-I’ve found an abundance of grungy urban decay such as peeling paint, cracking walls, rusting metal, water and weather damage, pitted stone, lichen, gritty gravel and concrete.
-It’s amazing what’s out there if you look closely enough.
+I love finding interesting textures in my surroundings, so I sometimes go hunting with my camera.
+In my town, I’ve found an abundance of grungy urban decay.
+Peeling paint, cracking walls, rusting metal, water and weather damage, pitted stone, lichen, gritty gravel and concrete – it’s amazing what’s out there if you look closely enough.

 I made fifty urban grunge textures into black and white vector images traced from high-contrast photographs.
 These are for sale through my adobe stock portfolio.

 The following thumbnails give an overview of the range of images I created.

 Here are close-up detailed views of a selection of the textures.

 The textures are perfect for simulating the effects of age, wear and decay in your photos and graphics.

 They are also perfect for use as grungy abstract backgrounds in your graphic design projects such as stationery and flyers.

 You could also add some hardcore grit and grunge to your text and images.

 Save yourself hours of walking, photography and processing and let my textures bring the grungy urban world into your digital reality.